-You can also choose whether or not you would like to set up a blocking query to update the UI in real time, rather than upon refresh.
+You can select whether or not you would like to set up a blocking query to update the UI in real time, rather than upon refresh.
 This is on by default, but may need to be disabled for large datacenters due to performance concerns.

 »UI task table